ExplainThisPR/explain-this-pr/README.md

 [![Functions Services](https://github.com/FrenchMajesty/explain-this-pr/actions/workflows/firebase-functions-merge.yml/badge.svg?branch=main)](https://github.com/FrenchMajesty/explain-this-pr/actions/workflows/firebase-functions-merge.yml)

-- Change the playground endpoint to be name-callable + App Check to prevent abuse
+- Create a CLI tool where user can just past the URL of a pull request (they) have read access to And get the explanation of the PR in the terminal or added directly as a comment

-- Add an account management page for the Stripe subscription on the frontend
+- Add the tool as a Github Actions so it can be part of the CI/CD pipeline automatically like SonarCloud

-- Create a CLI tool where user can just past the URL of a pull request (they) have read access to
+- Add an account management page for the Stripe subscription on the frontend?

 ```
 firebase functions:config:set some.key="value"